eliooses/BTCards/README.md

 ## **NOTES**:

 Yes.
 A key column missing.
 Is the column of degree of decentralization.
 It is a complex task, since it not only requires a very specific technical definition, but also requires an exhaustive analysis of each of the exchanges that we include.
 We are working on it.
 But all help is welcome.
+For example, adding a column that shows the exchange/platform is non-custodial and/or another column showing the site'hosting/dns is centralized, or that certain administrators of the project retain some control/permission that centralizes such risks into vulnerabiltiies (i.e. they are a party to every smart contract as a pre-requisite and cannot be replaced by another party who could act in a similar capacity in a permissionless manner).

 ## **SOURCES**: